zachchong/tp/docs/UserGuide.md

 Displays the next scheduled interview for the reporter among all interviews in the contact book.

 Format: `nextInterview`

+* This command displays the next scheduled interview that occurs at or after the current date and time, excluding any interviews already in the past.

 Examples:
 * `nextInterview` Displays the most upcoming scheduled interview "[Meta Interview] on 15 Oct 2050 2:30PM at Meta HQ."